ababic/django-cogwheels/docs/source/usage/index.rst

         prefix = 'custom'

-Coghweels will automatically translate this string into upper-case if a lower or mixed case string is provided, and will also add the underscore when necessary, so you don't have to include it yourself.
+Cogwheels will automatically translate this string into upper-case if a lower or mixed case string is provided, and will also add the underscore when necessary, so you don't have to include it yourself.

 With the above changes applied, ``get_prefix()`` will now return the following: